IzhanVarsky/server_docker_template/README.md

   run `./repair_bash_scripts_on_linux.sh`.
 * If the docker building in the very begging is very slow because of context searching, write the huge files and huge folders in the [.dockerignore](.dockerignore) file.
-* If there's an error while building, and it is suggested to run `apt-get update`, build the docker image with `--no-cache` option.
+* If there's an error with `apt install` while building, and docker suggests to run `apt-get update`, build the docker image with `--no-cache` option.
+(Add this option in [docker_build_image.sh](docker_build_image.sh), note: building with `--no-cache` may process very long time and sometimes cause new bugs/issues)
-* There were also an error with Nvidia security bug, so if your `apt-get update` fails, you can add:
+* There were also an error with Nvidia security bug, so if your `RUN apt-get update` fails, you can add:
   ``
   RUN rm /etc/apt/sources.list.d/cuda.list
   RUN apt-key del 7fa2af80
   RUN apt-key adv --fetch-keys https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2004/x86_64/7fa2af80.pub ``
   before `RUN apt-get update`.
   !!!
 UPD: seems to be fixed by Nvidia and there's no need to use this!
 * In [docker_run_container_rm.sh](docker_run_container_rm.sh) the container will be automatically removed after stopping (it saves memory).
 * In [docker_run_container_port.sh](docker_run_container_port.sh) the exposed port is set and the container will be